bonitasoft/bonita-doc/md/software-extensibility.md

 In Community, Teamwork, Efficiency, and Performance editions

-The [REST APIs](rest-api-overview.md) enable you to integrate your Bonita BPM processes into your application and execute operations on Bonita BPM objects including business objects.
+The [REST APIs](rest-api-overview.md) enable you to integrate your Bonita processes into your application and execute operations on Bonita objects including business objects.
 Pages and forms created with the UI designer reply on the REST APIs to manage data.

 In addition to the standard APIs and resources, you can define [REST API extensions](rest-api-extensions.md).
-In the Bonita BPM subscription edition, Bonita BPM Studio contains [tooling for creating, testing, and deploying REST API extensions](rest-api-extensions.md).
+In the Bonita subscription edition, Bonita Studio contains [tooling for creating, testing, and deploying REST API extensions](rest-api-extensions.md).

 ### Custom pages

 In Community, Teamwork, Efficiency, and Performance editions

-A [custom page](pages.md) is a page that you can add into Bonita BPM Portal to form part of an application, customize information provided in default portal pages, or to add new features to the portal.
+A [custom page](pages.md) is a page that you can add into Bonita Portal to form part of an application, customize information provided in default portal pages, or to add new features to the portal.
 To implement a page, you need to provide HTML, CSS and Javascript resources respecting some packaging constraints.
 You can create a page using the [UI designer](ui-designer-overview.md), which automatically creates a well-formed page.
 You can also use the legacy 6.x custom page construction methods.